Clemapfel/jluna/docs/manual.md

 unsafe::Array* raw_data = static_cast<unsafe::Array*>(array);
 ```

-This will cause no reallocation, it simply forwards the pointer to the Julia-side memory of the `Base.Array` which can the be operated on through the C-API or Julia.
+This will cause no reallocation, it simply forwards the pointer to the Julia-side memory of the `Base.Array` which can then be operated on through the C-API or Julia.
+The array data is protected, as long as the array proxy stays in scope.

 If we have a `unsafe::Array*` to a large, already Julia-side array, we can convert it to a `jluna::Array` using its specialized constructor: